Aayusha2055/sheenycare/_posts/2020-10-03-retinol-in-skin-care-uses-benefits.md

 4. Retinols that are orally taken such as Isotretinoin have shown harmful side effects on pregnant women, including miscarriage.

-# Recommended Products with Retinol for Acne.
+# Best Products with Retinol for Acne.

 1. <a href="https://www.differin.com/shop/differin-gel" rel="nofollow" target="_blank">Differin Adapelene Gel 0.1% Acne Treatment</a>